 Why is that?
 Perhaps the market is becoming saturated, maybe the fashion lovers don't automatically pull out their wallets when the new collections appear in the stores anymore, or we simply cannot see the forest for the trees.
 We can only guess.

 Either way: back to basics is a trend.
 You won't hear us complain, we love our classics.
-If you now feel a top-10 list coming up: nope (you can call us anything, but we are not predictable).
-We have personally selected the white classic that we are going to take a closer look at for you.
+Now, if you are starting to feel a top-10 list coming up: nope (you can call us anything, but we are not predictable).
+Instead, today we are highlighting the iconic white blouse (or white shirt, if you prefer).

 First something about the color white. (yes yes, smartass language purists, white is not a color, we know) What does the color theory say?
-The 'color' white has traditionally stood for purity and cleanliness.
+The 'color' white has traditionally been associated for purity and cleanliness.

 And when we speak of white, mainly the positive associations that take the upper hand;

-- You get married as a respected lady in white.
+- Proper ladies get married in white.
 Because you are an unspoiled virgin(sure you are).
-It is the norm and you can see that, because even Madonna marries in white.
+This has been the norm for ages, and you can see it everywhere.
+Even Madonna marries in white.